Can one hear the shape of a target zone?

-New relevance for our framework has emerged in a recent development for the Economic Community of West African States (ECOWAS) as well as for new entrants in to ERM-II target zone.
+Important policy relevance for our framework has emerged in a recent development for the Economic Community of West African States (ECOWAS) as well as for new entrants to ERM-II target zone like Croatia and Bulgaria.
+Both these target zones have seen their target zone exit times for participating countries lengthened in light of the COVID-19 pandemic.
 ECOWAS is planning to replace the current West African CFA Franc with a common currency, named Eco.
 The goal is for the 15 states to transition to the Eco via a target zone mechanism, similar to the ERM-II.
-Currently the CFA Franc is pegged to the Euro, with operational management shared between the Bank of France and the local central banks.
-After the reform, these countries would have to manage their own exchange rate targets without any outside support.
-The main political reason is understandable, and lies primarily in the severing of the ties with the former colonial ruler, France.
-The issues with this process, however, are multifaceted, and one of the main concerns is the short time horizon proposed for the target zone mechanism (one year).
-Moreover, there may be additional risk stemming from not allowing the ECB to have operational risk-sharing in the process, as well as the inherent risk faced by individual West African central banks.
-This translates directly to our framework, where the risk factor $\beta$ may generate a relaxation time $t_{relax}$ for individual states that may be larger than the proposed convergence time $T$.
-This could have potentially devastating consequences for the credibility of the participating central banks, and for the overall process of creating the new common currency.
-The inability of some ECOWAS countries to achieve the convergence criteria would make the adoption of the ECO impossible in the near future.
+One of the main concerns with the Eco was the short one year (and common) time horizon proposed for the target zone mechanism during discussions in 2019.
+This did not factor in the inherent idiosyncratic risk faced by individual West African central banks and ignored external risk factors.
+This translates directly to our framework, where the risk $\beta$ may generate a relaxation time $t_{relax}$ for individual states that may be larger than the proposed convergence time $T$.
+In light of the COVID-19 pandemic and its heterogeneous impact on the ECOWAS member states, the final time for convergence has been moved from 2021 to 2027, thus allowing a more realistic time frame for the ECO adoption.
+Our framework can guide the participating central banks away from unrealistic time horizons with potentially devastating consequences for their credibility, and for the overall process of creating the new common currency.